5.9.3 Debtors' Delinquent Accounts

 8. Update applicable screens when new information comes to Insolvency, including bar date, confirmation date, plan provisions, ASEDs (when returns are secured), and modifications of plans.

-9. Input specific data to the AIS case history, including information relating to unfiled returns, non-compliance issues, disputes, negotiations, litigation, monitoring results, and data on case closures.
+9. Input specific data to the AIS case history, including information relating to unfiled returns, non-compliance issues, disputes, negotiations, litigation (including ongoing civil litigation indicated by a TC 520 cc 70 or cc 80), monitoring results, and data on case closures.

 Note: